OpenITI-Training/ForkingExample/README.md

   - Click the green `Create pull request` button
   - Provide a title and description for your pull request and click the button.

-NB: the term "fork" does not refer to the eating utensil but to the imagery of a fork in a river, the place where a branch splits off from the main branch of a river:
+NB: the term "fork" does not refer to the eating utensil but to the image of a fork in a river, the place where a large branch splits off from the main branch of the river:

 ![Nile fork](img/Nile.png)